EpiphanySoft/watchable/README.md

 of the listener methods.

-A listener manifest can contain a mixture of method names and functions, but it is generally best to use a consistent form ()at least on a per-call basis).
+A listener manifest can contain a mixture of method names and functions, but it is generally best to use a consistent form (at least on a per-call basis).

-There is also the `unAll` method will remove all listeners from a watchable instance:
+There is also the `unAll` method which removes all listeners from a watchable instance:

 ```javascript
     watchable.unAll();